LeszekR/movie-app/RECRUITMENT_TASK_COMMENTS.md

 ### `MovieDetails` as `StatelessWidget`

 - Since for now this page does not need `State` and it seems to me its task will not call for it in the future - refactored to `StatelessWidget` to simplify the code.
 - Also extracted this page's logic to separate class.
-This is consistent with my approach to 'MovieListPage' and done for the same reasons.
+This is consistent with my approach to `MovieListPage` and done for the same reasons.